 To save this for later: Store in an airtight container in the fridge or freezer.
 It will keep in the fridge for 2 days and in the freezer for 2 months.
 Wait to cover it until the pasta is cool.
 The pasta will begin to dry out the longer it is in the fridge.

 To reheat the pasta from the fridge: Add a splash of water or cream to the container and then heat a serving in the microwave for 1 minute, stirring it every 30 seconds.
-You can also do this on the stove top.
+You can also do this on the stovetop.

 To reheat from frozen: For best results, place the pasta in the fridge the night before you want to enjoy it, and then follow the steps above.

 Parmesan cheese is named after the province of Parma in Italy and has been made there for nearly 800 years.
 The Roman Empire made it popular to name foods after where they originated from.
-Makes sense, right?
+That makes sense, right?
 Not sure why we don’t do that now, I mean I am pretty sure Milky Way bars are not from the Milky Way… But, I could be wrong!
 (Source)

 More Joyful Recipes!